Test Planning: A Detailed Guide

 More specifically, the document must detail out:

-- Scope of Testing: Contains the software components (hardware, software, middleware) to be tested and also those that will not be tested.
+- Scope of Testing: Contains the software components (hardware, software, middleware) to be tested and those that will not be tested.

 3. Defining Objectives